• Skip to primary navigation

 Romanian Green Tomato Pickles

-• sweet zucchini pickles in a bowl.
+• canned pickled zucchini in a small bowl.

 • white cabbage salad sprinkled with fresh chopped parsley in a vintage bowl.